Treaty of Loudun: Aftermath

-Concini remained with quite a bit of power as the favourite of Marie, and she eventually persuaded Condé to lend his support as well.
+Concini retained considerable power as the favourite of Marie, and she eventually persuaded Condé to lend his support as well.
 Du Plessis, a supporter of Concini, was made conseiller d'état late in May, and Concini got Villeroy removed from his post as councillor in June (although this did not take full effect until 9 August).
 Concini was also made lieutenant-general in Normandy and governor of Caen and received a sweetener of 300,000 livres.
 He was widely unpopular for being a foreigner (an Italian from Florence), and his receipt of these emoluments again inspired many nobles to think of revolting.

 Condé, meanwhile, forsook good governance in an attempt for increased personal power and the throne.
 After Condé told Concini that he could no longer protect him from the nobles, Marie decided to take steps to protect her favorite.
 Louis XIII went along with Marie's plan to arrest Condé, inviting Condé to a small chat and using palace guards to arrest him on 1 September 1616.
 Condé's followers then fled from Paris.
 Thus, the peace was broken, and war broke out again between the supporters of Concini and Condé's followers.
 The war ended with Louis XIII's coup d'état of 24 April 1617, when Concini was arrested, but reportedly resisted and was killed.
 Marie and her entourage, including du Plessis, were exiled to the Château de Blois on 3 May.